Kelly Park/Rock Springs is one of the most beautiful springs in Florida.

 You’re allowed to bring your own tubes and pool noodles.
 I suggest bringing your own tube to avoid the hassle of dealing with an outside rental.

 Tubes are surprisingly inexpensive.
 They’re almost the same price as a rental, plus you get to have your own forever, and avoid the cost of renting in the future.
+We like these tubes and always see a lot of other people with them.

 Note: If you bring your own tubes, remember that tubes can’t be more than 5 feet long or wide!